 The challenge of interrogating the 26 million articles in PubMed is complicated by the inability to search the full text of the articles, the complexity of the data itself, and the infrequent use of standardized nomenclature to describe both genetic variants and their association with clinical scenarios.

-The authors of the poster – including Dr Kiel, go on to describe the solution for scouring millions of publications and creating user-defined searches to pinpoint every article that mentions any disease-gene-variant associate.
+The authors of the poster – including Dr Kiel, go on to describe the solution for indexing millions of publications and creating user-defined searches to pinpoint every article that mentions any disease-gene-variant associate.
 This casts a much wider coverage of variants with deeper literature coverage than manually curated databases like COSMIC (Catalogue of Somatic Mutations in Cancer).

 See the full poster: Mastermind: An Automated Genomic Knowledge Harvesting and Genomic Data Prioritization Tool to Facilitate Analysis of Large-Scale Genomic Data or stop by to talk with Dr. Kiel at AGBT this week.